-This is a continuation of a transcript of a Webinar hosted by InetSoft in September 2010 entitled "Designing a Good Dashboard."
-The speaker is Mark Flaherty, Vice President of Marketing at InetSoft.
+This is a continuation of a transcript of a Webinar hosted by InetSoft entitled "Designing a Good Dashboard."
+The speaker is Mark Flaherty, CMO at InetSoft.

 Mark Flaherty (MF): A good example is getting business intelligence on individual customers.
 You can understand their entire purchase behavior history.
 You can see what they purchase, and this is how drilling down can help close more deals, close them more quickly, generate cross selling opportunities and increase revenues.
 When you understand that this is what you can do, for the individual sales rep, first you summarize the information so it’s understandable to him or her.
 Then it should be intuitive where to drill down to help make the specific decision.

 When you start offering a dashboard initially, you want to create a team that has a lot of expertise.
 Someone should be very experienced with dashboard intelligence, in the ideal world, in your organization.